 Generally speaking, if you can afford the initial down payment required when buying Dubai real estate, purchasing a property is far more advantageous than renting.
 Dubai’s rental market is competitive and often claimed by many to be over-valued.

-Not to mention that renting is regarded as ‘dead money,’ your money stretches a lot further when you buy and Dubai properties are a great means of return on investment, making you a nice bit of profit when you sell your home in Dubai.
+Renting is considered as ‘dead money’, and your money goes a lot further if you are in a position to buy.
+Dubai properties are also an excellent means of investment, earning you a welcomed bit of profit when you come to sell your home in Dubai.

-If you have recently purchased property in Dubai, you are going to need an international removals company to ship your personal and household belongings to the City of Gold; Dubai.
+If you have recently purchased property in Dubai, you will need an international removals company to ship your personal and household belongings to the City of Gold.